fmaussion/intro_to_programming/book/week_03/03-Assignment.md

 - if convert, ask the user for the value to convert.
 The minimum acceptable value depends on the conversion function to use (indeed, the value in °C or °F cannot be below the absolute minimum, 0 Kelvin)
 - convert the value to the other unit and print it on screen

-**This program should make use of the functions you wrote in exercise 1 and 2**, and therefore have only little code other than calling the functions.
+**This program should use the functions you wrote in exercise 1 and 2**, and therefore have only little code other than calling the functions.

 Example output for a °C to °F conversion: